nsadili/site_pp2_2023_spring_as1/README.md

 </ul>

 <h3>Task Related - Testing all together <strong>(10 %)</strong></h3>
 You will need to define a <strong><em>BankingDemo</em></strong> class which demonstrates all the functionality of yourprogram.
-However, it is strongly encouraged to test each class and each method as soon as they are completed to have less errors and easy debugging in the end. <br/>
+However, it is strongly encouraged to test each class and each method as soon as they are completed to have less errors and easy debugging in the end. <br />
 When you compile, make sure your .class files are totally isolated from the rest and are never commited and pushed.

+<h3>Task Related - Class diagrams <strong>(5 %)</strong></h3>
+Draw the class diagrams including all the association and relations among the classes.
+Add the image(s) to the project folder so that they are submitted to the repository as well.
+You may use any tool to draw the diagrams.
+Make sure you submit image format (.jpg or .png).

 <h4>Important notes:</h4>
 - Codes that do not compile and run will not be graded. <br />
 - Please, also refer to the course syllabus about the assignments. <br />
+- Each completed feature must be commited and pushed. <br />
 - This assignment will give you <strong><em>10 %</em></strong> of the overall. <br />